Meet Bancroft’s fiendish new villain for series two

 She provides: “I think that she’s a great little performer.
 She’s hiding a lot of stuff.
 She’s a player.
 She’s like a classic film noir character… you know, Double Indemnity or Body Heat – all these women and female characters who play everybody, and play them very successfully.
 Gradually, as the show goes on, you realise just how bad they are.”

-Whereas sequence one targeted on a chilly case from a long time in the past, Brooke determined it might be “fun” to offer audiences a brand new homicide for sequence two.
+Whereas collection one targeted on a chilly case from a long time in the past, Brooke determined it could be “fun” to offer audiences a brand new homicide for collection two.

 “The cold case in season one was really about us finding out about what her deepest secrets are,” she explains.
 “But season two is really more about: there’s this dysfunctional policewoman who’s really, really good at her job – and we throw a really different case at her, and throw a case which has got a personal element in it, and we see how that plays out.”